 Discussion

 Pr.
-Poli asks if the difference profiles implies different environmental politics.
+Poli asks if the difference between East and West profiles implies also different environmental politics.
 A gap indeed appeared at the beginning, but the Eastern part of the PRD is now upgrading this aspect to meet environmental standards.

 Pr.
 Critto inquires about the use of Sustainable Development Indicators in the region and in this work.
 It is not directly the case here, but some versions of such indicators are used at the local level, for example by the Planning Bureau in Zhuhai.

-Zhou Suhong emphases on the new opportunities brought by the Hong-Kong-Zhuhai-Macau .
+Professor Zhou Suhong emphases on the new opportunities brought by the Hong-Kong-Zhuhai-Macau Bridge.
 The area is of course closely linked to the development of Hong-Kong and Macao, and the long-term patterns in the Special Economic Zones are difficult to influence at the macro-level.
 But there is no need to break such a dynamic, and Zhuhai can indeed capitalize on its positioning.
 It has already a good position in the strategy of transformation of industries in China (entering the new era), and more potential to catch up with other cities.

 Professor Zhou Chunshan 周春山